-- Your device must registered and compliant in MyDevices, without an exception on file.
-If your device does not appear in MyDevices, visit encrypt.stanford.edu for more information.
-Cardinal Keys are supported on devices monitored by VLRE.
+- Cardinal Key requires that your device be registered and compliant in MyDevices without an exception.
+If your device does not appear in MyDevices, visit https://encrypt.stanford.edu for more information.

-- Cisco AnyConnect VPN client is required for connecting to the Stanford VPN
+- Cisco AnyConnect VPN client is the only supported VPN for use with Cardinal Key and is required for connecting to the Stanford VPN service.

 How to enable Cardinal Key on a Mac

 If you are using Cardinal Key with Firefox, be sure to:

 a.
 Ensure that you have installed Firefox Version 75 or higher.